Kingxukai/linux/Documentation/arch/arm/omap/dss.rst

 omapfb.vram=<fbnum>:<size>[@<physaddr>][,...]
 	- VRAM allocated for a framebuffer.
-Normally omapfb allocates vram depending on the display size.
-With this you can manually allocate more or define the physical address of each framebuffer.
+Normally omapfb allocates vram depending on the woke display size.
+With this you can manually allocate more or define the woke physical address of each framebuffer.
 For example, "1:4M" to allocate 4M for fb1.

 omapfb.debug=<y|n>